Spencer Steer Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds and Spencer Steer (.400 slugging percentage over his past 10 games, including two homers), take on starting pitcher Drew Rom and the St. Louis Cardinals at Great American Ball Park, Friday at 6:40 PM ET.
+After hitting .275 with a double, two home runs, five walks and six RBI in his past 10 games, Spencer Steer and the Cincinnati Reds take on the St. Louis Cardinals (who will start Zack Thompson) at 6:40 PM ET on Saturday.

-He had a one-hit performance in his previous game (1-for-4) against the Mariners.
+He strung together two hits (going 2-for-4) in his most recent game against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals